zulip/zulip/templates/zerver/help/view-the-markdown-source-of-a-message.md

 # View the Markdown source of a message

-When someone in your your Zulip organization sends a message, you can view the Markdown source of the message to learn more about the message's formatting or reuse the message's Markdown source in a reply.
+You can view the Markdown source of a message to learn how the message was formatted, or to copy the Markdown source for a reply.

 {!message-actions.md!}
 {!down-chevron.md!}

-3. Click on the **View source** option from the actions dropdown to view the markdown source of a message.
+3. Click **View source**.

 !!! tip ""
-    You can also view the Markdown source of your own messages if they are too old to edit.
+    You can also view the Markdown source of your own past messages.